 - Keep your tattoo out of the sun.
 To some extent, this will be true for the entire time you have a tattoo, especially if you don't want it to fade.
 However, this is extra important during the healing process.
 Make sure your tattoo isn't in direct sunlight for long periods of time, and if at all possible, cover it up when you go out into the sun just to be careful.

 - Don't soak your tattoo in water.
 This is going to be most important during the first two or three stages of healing.
 Stick to quick showers while your tattoo is healing instead of long soaks in the tub, and try to avoid swimming.
 Once you reach the fourth stage of healing, you can soak your tattoo for longer periods of time, but even then it's better to be careful with it until it's completely healed.

 - Don't wear clothing that rubs on your tattoo.
 This may be more difficult in some cases than in others, depending on where you got your tattoo.
 However, it can be really important for the healing process.
 For example, getting a tattoo on the top of your foot probably means you're going to need to be in open shoes for a couple of weeks, at least until your tattoo is mostly healed.
 Things like bra straps can also be a problem and should be avoided if they're going to be scratching on your tattoo.
-Furthermore, for the first couple days after you do get your tattoo, loose, soft clothing over your tattoo would probably be the best to keep your tattoo from getting irritated by the constant rubbing of clothing.
+Furthermore, for the first couple of days after you do get your tattoo, loose, soft clothing over your tattoo would probably be the best to keep your tattoo from getting irritated by the constant rubbing of clothing.

 Stage One: Ouch, That Hurts